 - The jaundice has not gone away after 2 weeks from birth

 *for illustrative purpose only

-If your doctor’s tests reveal that the bilirubin levels are higher than normal, your baby will be put under a special light to treat the jaundice.
-This treatment, known as phototherapy, allows the skin to absorb the light, which changes the make-up of the bilirubin so that your baby can more easily expel it from their body.
+Phototherapy treatment is done by exposing your baby to a special light to treat the jaundice.
+This treatment allows the skin to absorb the light, which changes the make-up of the bilirubin so that your baby can more easily expel it from their body.

-If your baby’s jaundice is caused by a health issue, such as incompatible blood type with the mother, your doctor may recommend a blood transfusion or treatment option suitable for the condition diagnosed.
+If your baby’s jaundice is caused by a health issue, such as incompatible blood type with the mother, your doctor may recommend a blood transfusion or other treatment options.

-It’s a relief to realise that your baby’s jaundice is nothing to worry about and is in fact normal.
-Just be aware of the warning signs that something may not be right and know when to seek medical help.
+At the end of the day, you can put your mind at ease that newborn jaundice is a common occurrence.
+All you need to do is be aware of the warning signs that something may not be right and know when to seek medical help.